Distance: ~22 miles (recreational) or ~37 miles (advanced)

 Type: Road and Mountain bike

 Ride one of the most beautiful routes in the country and have intelligent conversation (it can't be helped) along the way.
 But wait - there's more...
 Food!
 We set up the schedule to have a leisurely lunch close to Tiburon’s ferry.
-And it's as easy as riding a bike.
-Join us for the 22nd Annual MITCNC bike trip for both the dedicated and the leisurely type bike riders.
+Join us for the 23nd Annual MITCNC bike trip for both the dedicated and the experienced recreational type bike riders.
 Both the advanced and recreational routes start at Pier 41.
-The recreational route is about 17 miles long, and goes through the aquatic park, Fort Mason, Presidio Park, over the Golden Gate bridge, downtown Sausalito and then near the water all the way to Tiburon.
+The recreational route is about 22 miles long, and goes through the aquatic park, Fort Mason, Presidio Park, over the Golden Gate bridge, downtown Sausalito and then near the water all the way to Tiburon.
 The advanced route is significantly longer, totaling about 37 miles.
-This route is similar to the recreational route, except it also passes through Corte Madre, Larkspur, and Kentfield.
+This route starts off the same as the recreational route, then it branches off to Corte Madre, Larkspur, and Kentfield.
 Please indicate in your RSVP if you are interested in this longer route.
 For your reference, here are maps for both routes:

 Both groups should arrive in Tiburon by 2:00, leaving time for a leisurely lunch (self-hosted).
-The following options are available (all within a few doors from where we will be parking our bikes).
+The following option is available, within a few doors from where we will be parking our bikes.

-We will be aiming to take the 3:40 PM ferry.
-The ferry ticket for adults is $13, for children $7.50.
-Ferry schedule can be found in:
+We will be aiming to take the 3:05 PM ferry.
+The ferry ticket for adults is $14, for children $7.
+Ferry schedule available here:

 For those who don't have bikes, you can rent bikes and helmets at the Blazing Saddles store at Pier 41.
 Their phone number is (415) 202-8888 and their web page is http://www.blazingsaddles.com/